nbloniarz/a3-nbloniarz/README.md

 http://a3-nbloniarz.glitch.me

 The goal of the application is to calculate the zodiac signs of people entered into the database and generate a random horoscope.
+Both users and data can be added/modified/deleted, from the database.

+Credentials:
+ - username: admin, password: password
+ - username: sample, password: user

 Challenges:
  - Passport: Could not figure out how to integrate OAuth, so chose to use local strategy